Aidar5/nattoeng/docs/source/exercises/11_exercises.rst

 Create a create_network_map() function that handles the output of show cdp neighbors command from multiple files and integrates it into one common topology.

-Function should have one parameter – filenames, that expects as an argument a list with file names in which show cdp neighbors output is found.
+Function should have one parameter – filenames, that expects as an argument a list of file names in which show cdp neighbors output is found.

 Function should return a dictionary that describes connections between devices.
 Structure of dictionary is the same as in task 11.1: